tikatoo/irc.js/docs/API.rst

     `retryCount` is the number of times the client will try to automatically reconnect when disconnected.
 It defaults to 0.

     `retryDelay` is the number of milliseconds to wait before retying to automatically reconnect when disconnected.
 It defaults to 2000.

+    Setting `enableStrictParse` to true will try to conform more strictly to [the RFC2812 standard](https://tools.ietf.org/html/rfc2812) for parsing nicknames, disabling eg CJK characters in them.

 .. js:function:: Client.send(command, arg1, arg2, ...)